Egon Guenther

 Egon Guenther (1921–2015) was a South African gallery owner, art teacher, print-maker, art photographer and collector.
-He had an influence on the development of South African art, notably the artists Guiseppe Cattaneo, Peter Haden, Hannes Harrs, Sydney Kumalo, Ezrom Legae, Cecil Skotnes, and Edoardo Villa.
+He had an influence on the development of South African art, notably the artists Giuseppe Cattaneo, Peter Haden, Hannes Harrs, Sydney Kumalo, Ezrom Legae, Cecil Skotnes, and Edoardo Villa.
 Guenther died on 30 January 2015 at the age of 94.

 Early life

 Egon Ferdinand Guenther (originally Günther) was born on 24 January 1921 in Mannheim, Germany.
 He started out as a goldsmith, following his jeweler parents Jakob Nikolaus Günther (1889–1949) and Hermine Sommer (1881–1928).

 In the late 1940s he opened an art gallery, Galerie Egon Günther, in Mannheim.
 This was the first German gallery to be listed after World War II in Gazette des Beaux-Arts, the leading French bulletin of arts, published in Paris.
 The gallery specialized in African art, and abstract and surrealist German art.

 In 1947 he married Hannelore Ingeborg Schmitt (1922–2011) and they had three children: Miriam, Nico and Thomas.